 All active Auxilians must volunteer a minimum of 25 hours per year and membership dues are $5 per year.
 Patron Auxilians do not have a requirement for volunteer hours, and the membership contribution is a minimum of $10 annually.

 Be a leader in your community, make new friends and experience the health care field firsthand through Gritman Medical Center’s Junior Volunteer (JV) Program.

 The JV program allows teens to experience working in a hospital setting while learning new skills and building character.
 Junior Volunteers come from many different schools and walks of life, making the JV program a great way to meet new people and give back to your community.

-There are a variety of volunteer opportunities in the JV program, from assisting at community events to helping with patient care.
+Volunteers 14-18 years old have a variety of options available, from assisting at community events to helping with department needs.
 Junior Volunteers also participate in fundraising, community back-to-school and food drives, and provide an extra hand at community outreach classes.
 Our Junior Volunteers provide the extra touches throughout the hospital that make a substantial difference to our staff and patients’ lives.Get Involved

-Gritman has a dozen volunteer chaplains dedicated to providing emotional and spiritual support to Gritman patients and their loved ones.
-The team launched in 2018 and includes on-call community leaders who conduct “rounds” in the hospital each week and who can be called upon 24/7.
+Dedicated to providing emotional and spiritual support to Gritman patients and their loved ones.
+The team includes on-call community leaders who conduct “rounds” in the hospital on a rotating weekly schedule.
+Chaplins can be called upon 24/7.

 Caring for the whole patient—through medicine, wholesome and nutritious food, and nurturing the soul—is an example of how Gritman is embodying its mission of service to patients and their loved ones.